Toofan Singh: Attacks on police

 On 16 November 1989, Toofan Singh, Sukhdev Singh Babbar, and other Kharkus of BKI and KLF claimed responsibility for killing a Congress Politician's gunman, a police sergeant, near Batala for killing Babbar Khalsa member Gurnam Singh in a false encounter.

 On 16 November 1989, Toofan Singh, Sukhdev Singh Babbar, and other Kharkus of BKI and KLF claimed responsibility for attacking two police stations near Jhanda.

-Toofan Singh was held responsible for the killing of BSF Deputy Commandant Davinder Singh and Assistant Commandant Lachman Singh.
+On 18 February 1990, Toofan Singh claimed responsible for the killing of BSF Deputy Commandant Davinder Singh, Assistant Commandant Lachman Singh and one more soldier in a bomb blast near Kot Todar Mal.
+6 others were injured, including 3 critically.
+The bomb was a remote controlled device which was planted on the road.
+The bomb was detonated as a BSF patrol drove over it.

 Toofan Singh killed 6 Black Cat commandos in Dand Manesh.

 Killing Commandant Gobind Ram

 Commandant Gobind Ram was killed on 10 January 1990, in a bomb blast at the headquarters of the 75th battalion of the Punjab Armed Police in Jalandhar.
 He was commandant of the 75th battalion.
 The planning of the killing and the killing was done by Toofan Singh and Babbar Khalsa members.
 The bomb was planted in the cooler of his office.
 In the blast, 3 others, including Sub Inspector Prem Kumar, were killed and at least 4 were critically wounded.
 The blast also caused major damage to the building.
 All the windows of the second floor were broken and a fire broke out on the first floor.
 Multiple vehicles parked were also damaged.
 Gobind Ram had been on the hit list of Sikh militants over his alleged role in fake encounters and torturing Sikhs.